 In a study from New York University published in December 2016, researchers discovered notable increases in the number of American adults aged 50 and older who responded with habits in past year use, past month use, binge drinking, and abuse disorders.
 The study evaluated trends in use from 2005-2014.
 The representative survey sample included men and women as well as adults who admitted to healthy lifestyles and chronic or acute conditions.
 Alarmingly, at-risk individuals who face chronic conditions report binge drinking and other unhealthy alcohol behaviors.
 The rate in dangerous drinking behaviors has also significantly increased in older women.

+While it may be hard to believe, there is an increase in alcohol abuse trends in older adults.
 Not every baby boomer abuses alcohol, but the trends show clear over drinking tendencies.
 Many of these adults may have impressed upon their children the dangers of binge drinking and alcoholism, only to develop a risky habit in later life.
 The good news is that many older adults respond well to rehabilitation programs and do not relapse at the same rate as the younger population.

 Why Do Older Adults Turn to Alcohol

 Every alcoholic’s story is different, but certain factors may increase the likelihood of an alcohol abuse problem.
-According to rehabilitation professionals, two triggers often stand out: a lost sense of purpose and major life changes (empty nest or retirement).
+According to addiction treatment specialists, two triggers often stand out: a lost sense of purpose and major life changes (empty nest or retirement).
 Without a structured routine, a reason to get up in the morning, and clear motivation, many people, young and old, search for distractions or ways to escape from the real world.
 Instead of turning to volunteer work, part-time employment, or hobbies, older adults may turn to alcohol to fill feelings of emptiness.